-3.1 North London Business Park is a large site of 16.5 ha, located in an established suburban area with reasonable transport links locally and to central London.
+3.1 North London Business Park is a large site of 16.5 ha, located in an established suburban area, within Brunswick Park Ward.
 Within the London context, the potential of the site needs to be optimised.
-Whilst the proposal must respect the character of the surrounding area where the development meets neighbours, the site is large enough to have its own character and develop a modern, attractive place for the future.
+Whilst any future development proposal must respect the character of the surrounding area where the development meets neighbours, the site is large enough to have its own character and develop a modern, attractive place for the future.
 It is important that the redevelopment of this site for residential purposes results in a development that is knitted into the surrounding area in a seamless way and not as a separate "gated" community.